Paul-Surridge/Cloud-Java-Development/README.md

 **/Reference**

-	Folder contains a sample of some of my research and reference material condensed into concise form for quick reference of key concepts, syntax and constructs.
+	Folder contains a sample of some of my research material condensed into concise form for quick reference of key concepts, syntax and constructs.

 	/Cloud
 	__________________________________________________________________________________________________________